rick-r/marriage-figaro-norway/captions.md

 prendi nel gabinetto.
 Presto!

-I have some hair extensions...
+I have some hair extensions.
+In the wardrobe.

 [susanna leaves]